ghasshee/pen/README.md

 # Pen

-Pen is a Compiler which comiples the High-Level Language into EVM bytecodes.
+Pen is a Compiler that compiles the High-Level Language into EVM bytecodes.

 ## Build